-This initial constituency that was created through World War I was vital to fascism as they were loyal and willing to dedicate there time for the cause, while also capable of enacting disciplined violence to outmaneuver their political enemies.
+This initial constituency that was created through World War I was vital to fascism as they were loyal and willing to dedicate their time for the cause, while also capable of enacting disciplined violence to outmaneuver their political enemies.
 However, in Paxton’s view this is not the most important factor for the rise of fascism and so, we must look at other causes such as the Bolshevik Revolution.

-Paxton argues that fascism was a direct, or reactionary, response to the Bolshevik revolutions in Eastern Europe.
-Because of this he insists, “the fascist’s relations with traditional conservative elites are central to any understanding of the phenomena.”
+Paxton argues that fascism was a direct, or reactionary, response to the Bolshevik revolution in Eastern Europe.
+Because of this, he insists, “the fascist’s relations with traditional conservative elites are central to any understanding of the phenomena.”
 To give weight to this statement Paxton places capitalism within its historical context, “it is essential to recall how real the possibility of communist revolution seemed in Italy in 192I and in Germany in I932.”
 At the time, the Bolshevik revolution’s happening in Europe created insecurities among the conservative elite around the future of capitalism.

 Out of fear of losing control to the communist and socialist left, the traditional conservative elite aligned themselves with the fascists in order to defend themselves from the perceived threat of losing property rights and profits.
 These were concerns were also exasperated among the middle-class.
 As Paxton makes clear that the only occasions when fascists came to power have been at the invitation of traditional conservatives, as members of coalition governments.
-Contrary to popular belief, the fascists in fact were not anti-capitalist and their preaching’s of loyalty, duty, order, etc could be aligned with the conservative elite appeals.
-Thus following the great capitalist crisis, traditional conservatives aligned themselves with fascists, which paved the way for the rise of fascism across Europe
+Contrary to popular belief, the fascists, in fact, were not anti-capitalist and their preaching’s of loyalty, duty, order, etc could be aligned with the conservative elite appeals.
+Thus following the great capitalist crisis, traditional conservatives aligned themselves with fascists, which paved the way for the rise of fascism across Europe.

 Looking Forward – The Five Stages For Fascism Development

 Paxton concludes that fascism is a fluid and dynamic process that could re-appear again in the 21st century.
-Because of this he advocates the use of his five-stage model for classifying and analyzing conditions for fascism development in states.
+Because of this, he advocates the use of his five-stage model for classifying and analyzing conditions for fascism development in states.
 It is important to note that each stage is not a prerequisite for the next, and not all stages need to occur in order for fascism to take hold, an example of Paxton’s fluid view of fascism.
 Paxton’s five stages for analyzing the rise of fascism are as follows:

 - (1) the creation of movements,